diffblue/gitlab/doc/administration/operations/fast_ssh_key_lookup.md

 1. Remove the `AuthorizedKeysCommand` lines from `/etc/ssh/sshd_config` or from `/assets/sshd_config` if you are using Omnibus Docker.
 1. Reload `sshd`: `sudo service sshd reload`.

+## Use`gitlab-sshd` as a `sshd` replacement from OpenSSH

+NOTE:
+`gitlab-sshd` component is only available for [Cloud Native Helm Charts](https://docs.gitlab.com/charts/) deployments.

+NOTE:
+`gitlab-sshd` supports PROXY protocol it can run behind proxy servers that rely on it (for example, HAProxy).

+NOTE:
+`gitlab-sshd` does not share a SSH port with the system administrator's OpenSSH and requires a bind to port 22.

+Set `gitlab-shell` charts `sshDaemon` option to [`gitlab-sshd`](https://docs.gitlab.com/charts/charts/gitlab/gitlab-shell/index.html#installation-command-line-options).

 ## Compiling a custom version of OpenSSH for CentOS 6

 Building a custom version of OpenSSH is not necessary for Ubuntu 16.04 users,